Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 Periodic Loans

-Regular interval payments cover interest first, then principal reduction.
+Regular payments cover interest first, then reduce the principal.

 Example: